How To Find Work in Singapore

 Job search resources on the Internet are the easiest way to find suitable jobs and the most convenient way to reach potential employers.
 You can gain free access to online job websites and recruiters to search for jobs under categories of interest browse job listings and apply online.
 You can customize searches with desired categories such as salary and position title.
 CV postings and job databases allow you to receive, via email “Job Alerts” for selected categories.
 You can also attend virtual and live career/job fairs.

-In effective search for work in Singapore, you should complement online job search by methods that are more traditional because employment in Singapore is advertised in different ways and some vacancies are not advertised in traditional forms at all.
+In the effective search for work in Singapore, you should complement online job search by methods that are more traditional because employment in Singapore is advertised in different ways and some vacancies are not advertised in traditional forms at all.
 More than half of all jobs in Singapore are not advertised and are filled through referrals or networking.
 We refer to this as the hidden job market and it is a very important aspect in the job search process.

 Foreigners found working without a valid Singapore work visa/permit are liable to prosecution.
 Authorities in Singapore may also impose caning for immigration violations.
 Any foreigner who wants to work in Singapore MUST have a work pass/permit under a Singaporean sponsor.